Yutman/Quest-SZN/README.md

 ### Challenge Statement

-To establish an online presence for Quest SZN physical shop to tap into the growing e-commerce market.
+To create a robust online shopping experience for Quest SZN with secure payment processing and real-time data synchronization ti tap into the growing e-commerce market.

-Increasing internet penetration, rising disposable income of consumers, and availability of low-cost devices have boosted demand to shop online.

 ### Schedule of work